A Discovery of Witches (TV series): Release

 The programme premiered in the UK on Sky One on 14 September 2018 with its first series of eight episodes.
 Streaming on NOW TV also started on that date after each episode was broadcast.
 The international distribution of the programme is handled by Sky Vision.
 From January 2019, the series became available on AMC's subscription services Sundance Now, Shudder, and AMC Premiere.

 It was announced by AMC Networks at the TCA press tour that the show would be making its American television debut on 7 April 2019 on AMC and BBC America, being paired with Killing Eve's second season.

 The second series was initially released in its entirety on 8 January 2021, consisting of ten episodes, and continued to air weekly on Sky One.

-The third series is scheduled to be released on SundanceNow, Shudder and AMC+ on 8 January 2022.
+The third series was released on SundanceNow, Shudder and AMC+ on 8 January 2022.

 Reception

 Critical reception

-The programme received positive reviews from critics, who praised the adaptation, the production and the performances of the cast.
+The show received positive reviews from critics, who praised the adaptation, the production and the performances of the cast.
 On Rotten Tomatoes, 94% of 33 critics have given the first series a positive review, with an average rating of 7/10.
 The website's critical consensus reads, "A Discovery of Witches smartly grounds its flights of fancy with a lived-in authenticity and harnesses the chemistry between its two star-crossed leads to make for a promising foray into the occult."
 For the second series, Rotten Tomatoes collected 21 critic reviews and identified 81% of them as positive, and the average rating is 6.8/10.
 The consensus states, "Grounded by Matthew Goode and Teresa Palmer's infectious chemistry and a healthy dose of visual splendor, A Discovery of Witches' sophomore season makes slipping eras look easy."
-Metacritic, another aggregator, assigned the first series an average score of 67 out of 100 based on 13 critics, indicating "generally favorable reviews".
+Metacritic gave the first series an average score of 67 out of 100 based on reviews from 11 critics, indicating "generally favorable reviews".

 Accolades

-In October 2018, A Discovery of Witches was nominated in the longlist for Best New Drama in the National Television Awards.
+In October 2018, A Discovery of Witches was nominated in the longlist for Best New Drama in the British National Television Awards.
 In January 2019, it was announced as a nominee for the shortlist of Best New Drama series nominees at the 24th National Television Awards.